juliangut/sessionware/README.md

 ### Session

-> Be aware that only scalar values allowed as session variables, object serialization is cumbersome
+> Be aware that only scalar values are allowed as session variables.
+Object serialization is cumbersome and thus it's left to the user

 The session manager provides a nice OOP API to access session related actions: